-This is only intended to be a summary guide of some of the basics needed for transmitter hunting.
+This is a summary guide of some of the basics needed for transmitter hunting.
 There are several books published and many web pages found covering the topic in greater detail.

-For the basic guidelines I will talk about, I will use examples for 2 meter VHF Fox Hunting.
+The examples use 2 meter VHF Fox Hunting.
 Fox hunting is done on a variety of bands including the HF bands!

-On foot hunting it is usually everyone out for themselves.
+When on foot hunting, it is usually everyone out for themselves.
 Depending on size of area, location and terrain, teams might be beneficial with one person monitoring the equipment and another person navigating with a compass and map.
 Teams are a requirement for mobile hunting with one person monitoring the equipment and the other person concentrating on the driving.
 Please don’t drive and watch the equipment all by yourself!

 Maps and Triangulation:

-Any hunts that cover a larger area whether on foot or mobile, it is always good to use a map if you have one and using triangulation techniques narrow the possible location of the hidden transmitter.
-If you are not good at telling directions by using your surroundings and the position of the sun, moon, stars or moss on the trees, having a good compass and knowing how to use it might come in handy.
-Take signal direction readings from two (recommend 3) or more locations far apart from each other.
+For any hunts that cover a larger area whether on foot or mobile, it is always good to use a map, if you have one, and using triangulation techniques narrows the possible location of the hidden transmitter.
+If you are not good at telling directions by using your surroundings and the position of the sun, moon, stars or moss on the trees, having a good compass and knowing how to use it comes in handy.
+Take signal direction readings from two or more locations (recommend at least 3) far apart from each other.
 Note on the map your location and the direction of the signal.
-I had a smaller laminated map and used dry erase markers to mark the plot lines.
+(If you frequently hunt in the same location, you might consider laminating a map and use dry erase markers to mark the plot lines.
+The laminated map can then be wiped clean and used again for the next hunt.)
 Where the paths of the signals cross on the map marks the possible location of the Fox.
 This of course is provided you are not receiving false directions due to the signal reflecting off of objects like buildings and terrain.
-The laminated map could be wiped clean and used again for the next hunt.

 The most basic equipment used is the 2 meter hand held.
 Even when mobile hunting, you should have a hand held along in case you need to exit the vehicle and go on foot the last few hundred feet.
-I prefer a dual band hand held for reasons I will talk about later.
-I have also been known to take along a 2nd receiver like a scanner.
-No such thing as too many radios.
+A dual band hand held is preferred for reasons discussed later.

-Antennas are the 1st most important factor used in Fox hunting.
+Antennas are the most important factor used in Fox hunting.
 You will need some sort of directional antenna for any hunt covering a larger area on foot or mobile.
 Smaller area hunts like those at hamfests and small parks can be done without a directional antenna but will require a lot of running to come in first place.
 Any small beam from 2 to 4 elements regardless of type will work.
 More elements will mean more direction but more than 4 elements can be too heavy and cumbersome to carry around on foot.
-There are many different small directional antennas available commercially or build one yourself.
-I had used a cubical quad made from pvc pipe, fiberglass bike flag poles and wire.
-Cheap and simple to make.
+There are many different small directional antennas available commercially or you can build one yourself.
 The only drawback to a directional antenna is the closer you get to the transmitter, the stronger the signal will be and the harder it will be to get a good forward direction bearing on the signal.
 You will get a strong signal off of the front and back of the antenna.
 Too close to a strong signal will also produce strong reception off of the side lobes making the directional antenna useless.

-For mobile Fox hunts I have even used a short antenna with a mag mount on the back of my car.
+For mobile Fox hunts even a short antenna with a mag mount on the back of a car can be used.
 You will need a parking lot to make a few circles in.
 The signal will be the strongest when the antenna is pointed in the direction of the signal and the weakest or not heard at all when the antenna is pointed in the opposite direction of the signal meaning the vehicle is blocking the signal from reaching the antenna.
 You need to use a little reverse logic for this method to work.